copia-automation/helm-charts/docs/README.md

 kubectl krew install support-bundle
 ```

+:warning: **Note:** Pre-flights will check the connectivity to the Database from the client running the operation.
+It is recommended that you connect to the DB network if it is behind a VPN or permit your local client network access
+to the database endpoint in order to avoid potential false failure.

 ### Run Pre-Flight Checks

-Running Pre-Flight checks on the copia chart to validate the target deployment environment can be completed by running
+Running Pre-Flight checks on the Copia chart to validate the target deployment environment can be completed by running
 the following command:

 `helm template copia --values values.yaml | kubectl preflight -`

 ### Generating Support Bundles

-Generating a support bundle for the copia chart can be completed by running the following command:
+Generating a support bundle for the Copia chart can be completed by running the following command:

 `kubectl support-bundle --load-cluster-specs --namespace copia`